Community mental health service: Post-deinstitutionalization

+The Mental Health Act of 1963 aimed to implement these three initiatives to expand access for some of the most vulnerable members of the community.
+Despite its well-intentioned reform, the transition from institutions to community health centers was severely underfunded, leaving community centers unable to meet the growing service demands.
+During the rapid defunding of large psychiatric facilities, there was no redistribution of federal resources to community health centers.
+The lack of reinvestment by states during deinstitutionalization led to underfunded centers with inadequate services to support the needs of the community.
+Additionally, the community health centers and institutions were given unclear instructions on how to navigate continuity of patient care.
+Specifically, the protocols given to community health centers after deinstitutionalization did not recognize the need for coordinated referral systems, discharge planning, and continuity and alignment of care, which are all essential in the delivery of competent mental health care.
+With mass institutional closures, many patients were not referred to new health centers, and instead, left without consistent psychiatric care, leading to growing numbers of homeless and incarcerated individuals living with mental illness.

-That same year the Mental Retardation Facilities and Community Mental Health Centers Construction Act was passed.
-President John F. Kennedy ran part of his campaign on a platform strongly supporting community mental health in the United States.
-Kennedy's ultimate goal was to reduce custodial care of mental health patients by 50% in ten to twenty years.
+That same year, the Mental Retardation Facilities and Community Mental Health Centers Construction Act was passed.
+President John F. Kennedy focused his campaign platform on strongly supporting community mental health in the United States.
+KKennedy's ultimate goal was to reduce the custodial care of mental health patients by 50% in ten to twenty years.
 In 1965, the Community Mental Health Act was amended to ensure a long list of provisions.
 First, construction and staffing grants were extended to include centers that served patients with substance abuse disorders.
 Secondly, grants were provided to bolster the initiation and progression of community mental health services in low-SES areas.
 Lastly, new grants were established to support mental health services aimed at helping children.
 As the 20th century progressed, even more political influence was exerted on community mental health.
 In 1965, with the passing of Medicare and Medicaid, there was an intense growth of skilled nursing homes and intermediate-care facilities that alleviated the burden felt by the large-scale public psychiatric hospitals.